JMcG952/Case-Study/ocean.md

 ### **2006 Twitter -**

-Formally called "Twttr", the platform was created by Jack Dorsey, Noah Glass, Biz Stone, and Evan Williams.
-Twitter
+Formally called "Twttr", the platform thats known as the microblogging site was created by Jack Dorsey, Noah Glass, Biz Stone, and Evan Williams.
+Users who used the platform could interact and post a wide variety of content in the form of "tweets" which included worldwide news, politics, images, and videos. (webwise, 2014). in 2022, Elon Musk bought Twitter for 44 billion acquiring 9% ownership and renaming the platform to "X" (Wile, 2022).
+The use of AI has been integrated into the platform featuring a bot called Grok which can literally be used like ChatGP.
+It's able to answer questions under posts if you @ it and can generate images.
+(Ocean, 2025)

 ### **2010 Instagram -**